Wildfire & Insurance

 • Don't pay a significant amount for temporary repairs unless authorized by your insurance adjuster.
 You could get stuck with the bill if the repairs are deemed excessive.

 • Be aware that after a large-scale fire or other disaster, fraudulent contractors may try to rob you of money from your insurance settlement without performing the repairs you need.
-Learn about the warning signs of a fraudulent contractor, and take your time to investigate those who offer to repair your damaged home by checking the repair company’s record with your state regulators and the Better Business Bureau.
+Learn about the warning signs of a fraudulent contractor, and take your time to investigate those who offer to repair your damaged home by checking the repair company’s record with your state regulators (links to Washington and Oregon) and the Better Business Bureau.
 Remember, there’s no “do-over” with your insurance claim.

 • Create defensible spacing before wildfire threatens your property.
 Clear brush 30 to 100 feet from your home.
 Keep your yard well-groomed and watered and remove old stumps and weak or diseased trees from your property.
 Keep flammable materials at least 30 feet away from the home and fireproof your roof and decks.
-The National Fire Protection Association (NFPA) and the Washington State Department of Natural Resources have information to help home and business owners protect their property form wildfire damage.
+The National Fire Protection Association (NFPA) has information to help home and business owners protect their property from wildfire damage.

 What’s typically covered?